OTRF/OSSEM-CDM/README.md

 # OSSEM Common Data Model

-The OSSEM commond data model (CDM) facilitates the normalization and consistency of diverse data sources by providing standardized and extensible data schemas.
+The OSSEM common data model (CDM) facilitates the normalization and consistency of diverse data sources by providing standardized and extensible data schemas.

 **This projects is designed to:**